-- Place the chopped chocolate into a small heat proof bowl.
-Heat in the microwave on high for 30 seconds, remove, and stir very well.
-Heat in 10 second increments, stirring after each heating, until chocolate is completely smooth.
-You may also place the chocolate in a small saucepan and melt over medium heat, stirring constantly, until smooth.
+- Place the chopped chocolate3 into a small heat proof bowl.
+Heat in the microwave on MEDIUM for 20-30 seconds, remove, and stir very well.
+Heat in 10-15 second increments, on MEDIUM, stirring after each heating, until chocolate is completely smooth.
+You may also place the chocolate in a double boiler or in a small saucepan and melt over medium heat, stirring constantly, until smooth.

-- When you are finished dipping your pretzels or you have filled a baking sheet, refrigerate pretzels for about 10 minutes to allow chocolate to harden.
-Remove from refrigerator and allow to continue setting at room temperature.
-Once chocolate is completely set, cover pretzels tightly and store at room temperature up to 2 weeks.
+- When you are finished dipping your pretzels or you have filled a baking sheet, allow pretzels to sit at room temperature until completely set.
+Once chocolate is completely set, cover pretzels tightly and store at room temperature.